 If it seems to you that newspaper print keeps getting smaller and smaller as we grow older, you’re not alone!
 Most of us find ourselves challenged by trying to read the fine print, so to speak – holding printed materials at arm’s length, putting on reading glasses, or making use of a magnifier.

-Although not everyone experiences eye sight concerns with aging, there are some conditions that are more common than others.
+Although not everyone experiences senior vision problems as they age, there are some conditions that are more common than others.
 It’s important for all of us to visit the eye doctor annually, regardless of whether any changes in vision are encountered, as a preventive measure and to allow the doctor to identify any of the more serious conditions early, such as:

 - Retinopathy: Retinopathy can develop in individuals with diabetes, which can cause a leak or blockage to the blood vessels in the back of the eye.
 It’s important to understand that diabetes is the number one cause of blindness, making it especially critical for diabetics to maintain ongoing, regular check-ups with the eye doctor, and to be meticulous in managing their disease.